 Think ‘Billboard’ – Use images, big bold and compelling headlines.

-Ask yourself what purpose the slide serves your audience (not you) and its intended impact.
+Ask yourself how each slide serves your audience (not you)

-They want the information, facts and data but not at the expense of their mental and emotional well-being.
+Your audience want the information, facts and data.
+They don’t however, want it at the expense of their time and mental well-being.

 Decide in advance what you want them to do with the information and how you want them to feel.